-Tropes appearing in "The Phone Call":
+Tropes appearing in The Phone Call:

 - Adorkable: Cecil around Carlos, as usual.
 When told about a localized temporal discrepancy, all he can come up with is "Neat!"Cecil: Ugh!
 How embarrassing!
 I mean, Carlos is so smart, and he says so many smart things!
 And Iím not dumb!
 I like science and municipally-approved books just as much as the next guy, so I canít believe thatís all I could say to him.

 - Comically Missing the Point: Carlos want to meet up with Cecil so he can get contacts for the mayor and the police and talk to him about the clocks not being real.
 Cecil, of course, interprets it as a coffee date.

 - Also, when Carlos tells him that more time has passed in the "real world" than in Night Vale, Cecil thinks it might be a romantic metaphor.